m4reko/bc2019-tmores-angels/README.md

 Tmore's angels' repository for Battlecode 2019

 # How to run?
+- Install npm
-- First install npm package bc19: npm install -g bc19
+- Install npm package bc19: npm install -g bc19
-- Then go to folder and run: bc19run -b bots/our-fantastic-bot -r bots/example_js --chi 1000
+- Go to main folder and run: bc19run -b bots/our-amazing-bot -r bots/example_js --chi 1000
-- Upload with bc19upload (not sure how)
+- Upload with bc19upload, you also need to add a file (.env) with this content:
+BC_USERNAME={battlecode_user_name}
+BC_PASSWORD={battlecode_password}